izivkov/CasioGShockSmartSync/README.md

 # Casio G-Shock Smart Sync

 ## Announcements
-- We implemented the `Find Phone` function, by long-pressing the LOWER-RIGHT watch button (FIND apperas on the watch's display).
-The phone will stop palying sound once it is picked up, or after 30 seconds.
+- We implemented the `Find Phone` function, by long-pressing the LOWER-RIGHT button (FIND should apper on the watch's display).
+The phone will stop playing sound once it is picked up, or after 30 seconds.

 - Fixed a wrong `battery level` display on the `Time Screen`.
-It works with my two watches, but we need more testing, so please post if it works for you here.
+It works with my two watches, but we need more testing, so please post a message here works for you.

 - We now also show the temparure of the watch, bellow the battery indicator.